NewslettersSign inAPP

 History of Mardi Gras: The origins of Carnival and how it’s celebrated around the world

-The celebration is thought to date back to Pagan customs but has been shared by many cultures across thousands of years.
+The holiday is believed to date back to Pagan customs and traditions, but celebrations have been shared by many other cultures across thousands of years.

 Update: